sschertz/appstore-alexa-docs/_docs/firetv/fling/integrating-amazon-fling-into-your-android-app.md

 permalink: integrating-amazon-fling-into-your-android-app.html
 reviewers: jeffersd
 github: true
+toc: false
 ---

 To enable this feature in your mobile app for Fire OS or Android, implement the API and add permissions to your Android manifest.
 This document describes both these steps.
 See [Understanding the Amazon Fling Service][understanding-the-amazon-fling-service] for a high-level overview of the features and functions our SDK provides.
-See also the controller sample app, part of the SDK, for details on your controller implementation.
+See also the controller sample app, which is part of the SDK, for details on your controller implementation.

 Before you start, make sure you've set up your development environment.
 See [Setting Up Your Amazon Fling Development Environment for Android][setting-up-your-amazon-fling-development-environment-for-android] for more details.

+* TOC
+{:toc}

-## Overview
+## Integration Overview

 There are four steps for creating or modifying your controller mobile app to support our SDK: